andresfm8/Science-Bot/README.md

 # Science-Bot
-Discord Bor for the Hackathon for Science Education at University of Toronto with a 100+ users.
+Discord Bot for the Hackathon for Science Education at University of Toronto with a 100+ users.

 ## Commands
 ```js